inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 For perishable items, decay-aware PAR accounts for the daily shrinkage fraction so the replenishment quantity targets actual available inventory at the time of the next delivery, not the theoretical on-hand count.

-inFlow also supports basic assemblies (kitting: combine SKUs A + B → product C).
-For operators with full recipe costing requirements — restaurants, food manufacturers, CPG brands, breweries — inFlow's assembly model stops well short of what's needed.
+inFlow also supports basic assemblies (kitting: combine SKUs A + B -> product C).
+For operators with full recipe and production inventory requirements — restaurants, food manufacturers, CPG brands, breweries — inFlow's assembly model stops well short of what's needed.
 LineNow handles multi-level recipes and BOMs with substitution logic and dynamic margin recomputation as ingredient costs and availability change.

 Channels inFlow doesn't speak